 Which museums and attractions in Amsterdam offer free entry to Go City Amsterdam All Inclusive Pass holders?

-There are around 20 museums and attractions around the city which give free entry to Go City card holders.
+There are over 20 museums and attractions around the city which give free entry to Go City card holders.
 The pass affords a single visit only – multiple visits are not permitted.

 Here is the current Go City Amsterdam All Inclusive Pass attractions list and for comparison the regular 2023 entry price:

 |Attraction – free entry with Go City Amsterdam All Inclusive Pass||Regular Entry Price|